 You Accidentally Brought a Gun to the Airport – What Now?

-So you accidentally brought a gun to the airport, and it was discovered by the TSA or other airport authorities.
+So, you accidentally brought a gun to the airport, and it was discovered by the TSA or other airport authorities.
 What now?
 The first thing to note is that this happens to many people.
-While the number of guns discovered at airports is relatively rare compared to how many people own guns in the United States, firearm discoveries still occur every day.
-In fact, the number of firearm discoveries has been steadily increasing since 2005.
+While the number of guns discovered at airports is relatively rare compared to how many people own guns in the United States, firearm discoveries still occur every day, even in Colorado.

-In the aftermath of a TSA firearm violation, you may feel overwhelmed and shocked.
-Many people who accidentally bring a firearm to the airport mean no harm and are just as surprised as the TSA agent who found it.
+In the aftermath of an airport firearm violation, you may feel overwhelmed and shocked.
+Many people who accidentally bring a firearm to the airport mean no harm and are just as surprised as the agent who found it.

 While you may be upset, it is important to keep your rights and your best interests in mind for the future.
 While some firearm violations can be cleared up quickly, others may snowball into serious criminal charges.
-Having a Colorado Springs weapons violation attorney on your side will ensure that you get the best possible outcome.
-If you would like to speak with The Bussey Law Firm, P.C., in an initial evaluation at no cost, call (719) 475-2555.
+Having a Colorado Springs weapons violation attorney on your side, and knowing your Colorado gun rights, will ensure that you get the best possible outcome.

 How to Lawfully Carry a Firearm on a Flight

 Most of the time, guns are discovered when people who did not intend to travel with their gun forget that it is stored somewhere in their belongings.
-However, if you were purposefully traveling with your gun and weren’t aware of the regulations, or you would like to travel with your gun in the future, you can do so.
+However, if you were purposefully traveling out of Colorado with your gun and weren’t aware of the regulations, or you would like to travel with your gun in the future, you can do so under the correct circumstance.

 To carry a firearm on a flight, you must leave the gun in your checked baggage and declare it at the time you check your bags.
 You must also follow TSA guidelines on how to store guns and ammunition: